williamdemeo/Czerny/README.md

 Czerny
 ======

-This repository contains some Java classes for testing the [Czerny Conjecture](http://en.wikipedia.org/wiki/Synchronizing_word) using Ralph Freese's FreeAlgebra class.
+This repository contains a Java program for testing the [Czerny Conjecture](http://en.wikipedia.org/wiki/Synchronizing_word) using Ralph Freese's FreeAlgebra class.